 Having established the relationship between DiRe Committees and the vertex cover problem in Phase Two, DRU evolves towards exploiting this relationship to overcome barriers that delay our progress in reaching the goal of finding DiRe committees and broadly, reducing inequality.

 Specifically, what sort of barriers are we talking about?
 How can we overcome such barriers?
 Does a solution here have an impact on domains not related to reducing inequality?
-Part I of a new release [4] moves towards answering these and more such questions by discovering a new data structure (termed “represents table”) whose unique properties, in turn, are helping in the discovery of an unconditional deterministic polynomial-time algorithm for an NP-complete problem, namely the vertex cover problem on unweighted simple (connected) graphs with vertex degree of at most three.
+Part I of a new release [4] moves towards answering these and more such questions by discovering a new data structure (termed “represents table”) whose unique properties, in turn, are helping in the discovery of an unconditional deterministic polynomial-time algorithm for an NP-complete problem, namely the vertex cover problem on unweighted simple 3-regular 2-edge-connected graphs with an even number of vertices.

 1.4 Future Plan